lieumo-njopnu/python-course/README.md

 # python-course
-python course projects and exercices
+This repository is to store python courses, projects and exercices.